cjweeks/tensorflow-cmake/README.md

 and the code in this reoository will allow one to build a C++ project using cmake without needed to build inside the TensorFlow repsoitory or generate a large binary.

-Note: The instructions here correspond to a Ubuntu Linux environment; although some command may differ for other operating systems and distributions, the general ideas are identical.
+Note: The instructions here correspond to an Ubuntu Linux environment; although some command may differ for other operating systems and distributions, the general ideas are identical.

-## Step 1: Install tensorFlow
+## Step 1: Install TensorFlow
 - Donwload TensorFlow from its git repository: `git clone https://github.com/tensorflow/tensorflow`
 - Install Bazel and Python dependencies:
 ```